DigiBP/digibp-monterosa/README.md

 # digibp-monterosa

-dsifjldkf
-Add description of the project... slfdkhdljf
+Add description of the project...

-FHNW School of Business Onboarding Process
+The overall process that will be digitised within this module is the FHNW School of Business Onboarding Process.
+This process includes two sub-processes.
-The process model is created